E Consult - this service is open from 8:30am Monday until 5:30pm Friday each week.

 A Grampian Covid 19 vaccination website giving vaccination information and updates on when each group is being called is available by clicking here.
 A general helpline is also available from 8am until 8pm every day on 0800 030 8013

 Not all conditions need a visit to your GP, please click on our Self Treatment Link for information about many common minor ailments.
-Pharmacist are experts in medicine and your local pharmacy can also help with many minor heath concerns without the need to visit your GP - we have listed these in our self help link.
+Your local pharmacy can also help with many minor heath concerns without the need to visit your GP - we have listed these in our self help link.
 The Minor Ailments Service allows pharmacies to provide medicines for listed minor ailments free of charge.

-Urinary Tract Infections (UTI) - use the flowchart provided in the link below to check when you should be visiting your pharmacy rather than GP for a UTI/suspected UTI.
+Urinary Tract Infections (UTI) - our self treatment link includes a flowchart which you can check to see when you should be visiting your pharmacy rather than GP for a Urinary Tract Infection.

 Benzodiazapines (such as Diazepam) for Flying